In bad weather, shelter is your first priority, even above water.

 You can survive three days without water, but three hours of exposure can kill you.

 Your house or apartment will do a good job of keeping the wind and rain out, but without power, you’ll get cold.
-With intense winter weather forcing temperatures well into the negatives across much of the north and bringing freezing cold temperatures as far south as Georgia and Texas, knowing how to stay warm even without power is a must-have skill.
+With intense winter weather forcing temperatures well into the negatives across much of the north and bringing freezing cold temperatures far south, knowing how to stay warm even without power is a must-have skill.

 The Basics of Staying Warm in a Cold House

-When the power goes out, if you don’t have a backup heating system like a generator, a wood-burning stove or an indoor propane-fueled space heater, you can still stay warm.
+When the power goes out, if you don’t have a backup heating system like a generator, a wood-burning stove or an indoor propane-fueled space heater – that is fully safety compliant with shut-down systems for protection – you can still stay warm.
+Never use heaters designed for exterior use indoors.
+Carbon monoxide is a silent deadly killer.
+Victims of CO poisoning will turn cherry red.

 Bundle up.
 Have everyone in the household dress in layers.
 Wear gloves, a hat, and wool socks to keep your body as warm as possible.

 Use sleeping bags.
-If things get really cold, drag out the sleeping bags.
+If things get really cold, drag out the sleeping bags and mattresses.
 With everyone in the same room, dressed in layers, and snuggled into their own sleeping bags, you’re all sure to stay comfortable and warm.
+Plug draughts in windows and doors but don’t seal them completely – you’re going to need some air!

 Doing these three things will keep you safe from the dangers of hypothermia and exposure and stave off the misery that comes with feeling shivery cold.
 But it’s pretty boring to be stuck in a sleeping bag all day.

-If a power outage goes on for more than a day or two, and you don’t have a friend or relative you can go stay with, try these cheap and easy tricks to heat up any room in your home.
+If a power outage goes on for more than a day or two, and you don’t have a friend or relative you can go stay with, the crazies on the internet suggest you try these cheap and easy tricks to heat up a room in your home.

 Method One: Heat Your Room for the Cost of a Tea Candle